 They organise three different tours, all nine days.
 See their website for details.
 They take care of everything (lodging, food and motorcycle) so you can concentrate on cruising.

 The good thing about Profile is that they are very flexible.
 You can negotiate an individual motorcycle tour with them! (only company doing so).

 Many people in Havana depend on the old American cars that drive around as fixed route taxi.
 It’s simple.
-You stick out your arm horizontally and shout your destination at the driver.
+You stick out your arm horizontally and shout or signal your destination at the driver.
 He stops, you get in and get out, paying 10 or 20 MN depending on the distance.
 Worked fine!

 But now there is a war going on.

 In December the government raised the price of illegal diesel by 300%.
 HuH?

 Yes, all those beautiful American cars have modern diesel motors that run on diesel, and you will never see one of those Almendrones at the gas station.
 They all run on stolen diesel.

 So how does de government raise the price of stolen goods?
 It’s simple.
 They doubled fines and the number of inspectors.
 The risk for the merchants went up, supply down, and prices exploded on the black market.

 Drivers had to raise their prices.

 The government forbids that right away.